- Hike: June – October

 From Vancouver drive north on Highway 99 to Mamquam Road ( Canadian Tire intersection ) Turn right and follow this road to quest university and stay right.
 This dirt road will take you all the way to the parking lot and trailhead

 Please be aware that the access road is not maintained or plowed in the winter, winter tires and snow chains are a must.
-Also be prepared for self rescue.
+Also, be prepared for self-rescue when entering any backcountry trails.